cmpeters08/markdown-exercise/resume.md

 Responsibilities include:
 * Provide excellent customer service by learning the names and preferences of repeat customers
 * Give exceptional attention to order detail ensuring all items are correctly entered and prepared
-* Retain up-to- date knowledge of Starbucks’ extensive product list to assist customers
+* Retain up-to- date knowledge of Starbucks extensive product list to assist customers

 September 2014 to April 2015 **Customer Service Specialist** _J.C.
 Penney Corporation_